rails/rails/guides/source/testing.md

 The `test_helper.rb` file holds the default configuration for your tests.

-The `system_test_helper.rb` holds the default configuration for your system tests.
+The `application_system_test_case.rb` holds the default configuration for your system tests.